MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Introduction

 \section{Introduction}

-This article presents a new benchmark for the machine learning (ML) of regular languages called MLRegTest.\footnote{MLRegTest is publicly available with the OSF \url{https://osf.io/ksdnm/} under a Creative Commons Attribution 4.0 International License (\url{http://creativecommons.org/licenses/by/4.0/}).
-Software used to create and run the experiments in this paper are available in a Github repository at \url{https://github.com/heinz-jeffrey/subregular-learning} under the same license.} Regular languages are formal languages, which are sets of sequences definable with certain kinds of formal grammars, including regular expressions, finite-state acceptors, and monadic second order logic with either the successor or precedence relation in the model signature for words \citep{Kleene1956,ScottRabin1959,Buchi1960}.
+This article presents a new benchmark for the machine learning (ML) of regular languages called MLRegTest.\footnote{MLRegTest is publicly available with Dryad \url{https://doi.org/10.5061/dryad.dncjsxm4h} under the license \emph{CC0 1.0 Universal (CC0 1.0) Public Domain Dedication} (\url{https://creativecommons.org/publicdomain/zero/1.0/}).
+Software used to create and run the experiments in this paper are available in a Github repository at \url{https://github.com/heinz-jeffrey/subregular-learning} under a \emph{Creative Commons Attribution 4.0 International License} (\url{https://creativecommons.org/licenses/by/4.0/}).} Regular languages are formal languages, which are sets of sequences definable with certain kinds of formal grammars, including regular expressions, finite-state acceptors, and monadic second order logic with either the successor or precedence relation in the model signature for words \citep{Kleene1956,ScottRabin1959,Buchi1960}.

-This benchmark allows one to better understand the learning capabilities and limitations of practical ML systems on learning patterns over sequences.
-It was specifically designed to help identify those factors, specifically the kinds of long-distance dependencies, that can make it difficult for ML systems to successfully learn to classify sequences.
+One way to investigate the capacities of ML systems is to examine their performance on data generated from processes which are known.
+If ML systems perform well on such data, it builds confidence when the same ML systems are applied to learning patterns from data generated from unknown sources.
+In this way, MLRegTest allows one to better understand the learning capabilities and limitations of practical ML systems on learning patterns over sequences.
+In addition, this benchmark was specifically designed to help identify those factors, specifically the kinds of long-distance dependencies, that can make it difficult for ML systems to successfully learn to classify sequences.
 MLRegTest contains 1,800 languages from 16 distinct subregular classes whose formal properties are well-understood.
 It is the most comprehensive suite of regular languages we are aware of.
 Finally, experimental results on the benchmark can be aggregated to form a complete block design, which facilitates statistical analysis of the results.